Feb 08, 2016

 By sharing helpful information with SMBs, even when such information will not advance the close of the sale, you become a trusted advisor to SMBs, and not just a sales person.
 I learned a variation of this lesson after my book was published and I reached out to journalists covering the small-business sector.
 I often pitched story ideas on timely topics relevant to SMBs, topics they have not considered and which topics were completely unrelated to small business risk management – the subject of my book!
 I would refer them to expert sources to inform their reporting.
 After they fainted and woke up (they are used to public relations firms pitching self-serving material), they worked with my information.
 I would estimate that about 19 of 20 story ideas I packaged and pitched had nothing to do with small business risk management or advancing sales of my book or my business.
 They began to come to me for information and that led to long-term relationships.
 If you learn of new emergency evacuation information in your community, why not pass it along?
 It supports business resilience, even though it is not directly related to closing a sale.

-For more on these and other approaches to small business risk resilience, check out our recent webinar, The 5 Keys to Creating a Disaster Recovery Plan for SMBs.
+For more on these and other approaches to small business risk resilience, check out, The 5 Keys to Creating a Disaster Recovery Plan for SMBs.